Post

 “Forensics = recovery”Three different activities are involved: forensics (find out what happened), recovery (restore operations), remediation (fix the security hole).
 They can all be requested, but each works differently and needs its own plan.

-“The report can be adjusted”The report has to stay neutral and factual.
+“The findings can be adjusted”The report has to stay neutral and factual.
 Once findings are adjusted to fit what someone wants to hear, the report loses its value as evidence for court, regulators, or insurers.

 Conclusion